jetzlstorfer/static-website-download/README.md

 This project allows to take a snapshot of a website and store its contents including js, css, images, etc locally.

+The script will download the contents of the website to the current folder.
+The folder can be changed, by setting the `-P` variable to another destination, e.g., `/my/path`

 ## Usage

 ```